How to Get Rid of Boxelder Bugs: 3 Steps

 During the warm months, the small orange and black insects known as boxelder bugs go mostly unnoticed.
 However, once the leaves start to change colors and temperatures drop, these annoying, odor-causing pests begin to emerge in search of warmth, often in disturbingly large numbers.
 You’ll usually spot them hanging out in clusters on the sunny sides of trees and the south-facing exterior of your house.
 Even worse, as the weather continues to cool, these large groups—often numbering in the hundreds, sometimes thousands—will look to move inside your home.

 A few dozen boxelder bugs outside is a nuisance, a few dozen box elder bugs indoors is a seriously messy problem, in some cases even a health hazard.
 In addition to the foul scent they emit when threatened, indoor boxelder bugs can quickly spread excrement, hard-to-remove stains, and dead bugs all throughout your home.
-To make matters worse, their yucky smell tends to attract additional bugs, and not just more boxelder bugs, but damaging pests like carpet beetles, too.
+To make matters worse, their yucky smell attracts additional bugs, and not just more boxelder bugs, but damaging pests like carpet beetles, too.
 In other words, things can get out of hand quickly.

 Given their large numbers and resistance to many traditional pesticides, boxelder bugs can be difficult to get under control.
 But don’t worry—we have your back.
 Below you’ll find 3 simple steps for preventing and getting rid of boxelder bugs, both inside and outside your home.